Descriptors

 info from the resulting descriptors.
 This can shrink the resulting file, if

-source code info isn't needed (depends on how the descriptors will be used).
+source code info isn't needed (depends on how the descriptors are used).

 The -o